skobylite/FeedWise/privacy-policy.md

 ## Children's Privacy

 FeedWise does not knowingly collect data from children under 13.
-The extension is designed for users who have existing Readwise accounts and personal note collections.
+The extension is designed for adult users who have existing Readwise accounts and personal note collections.

 ## Data Security